tomaskul/tomaskul.github.io/_posts/2017-07-27-collection-of-programming-tips.md

 > are exposed the easier it is for someone else to understand what your class does and how to use it.<sup>(reddit, 2017)</sup>

 ### Complexity
-If a specifc function (or method) performs more than the name of the said function, then there's a chance the code inside is too complex.
-Far more desirable, recommended and professional approach is breaking down functionality into as small and singular behaviour as possible.
-For example if you're doing some sort of damage calculation within a game, do not maitain entire calculation formula inside a single function, and break it down into smaller more modular parts.

-**_To be expanded upon..._**
+If a function performs more than its' name implies, then it's quite likely that the function is too complex.
+If such is the case, then it's recommended to break down the functionality into several smaller and more focussed functions.
+This approach produces much more modular, testable and extensible code, and also reduces places where the function may fail - which helps tremendously when debugging and writing code which needs to be secure!

+This same complexity break down approach also applies to classes, and any other aspect of software.

 ## Design patterns